seanwmooneyham/construction-project-manager/README.md

 # construction-project-manager
-This application allows the project manager or foreman of a construction project to keep track of material and tool inventory.
+This application (developed using Angular 6, Spring MVC, and MySQL) allows the project manager or foreman of a construction project to keep track of material and tool inventory.
+Important announcements for workers to view can be created.

 ##Brainstorming
 * SPA